Skip to main content

 Result

-Creating pathways for participant success.
+Grantees created pathways for participant success.

 Grantees used a career pathways framework to provide postsecondary training to participants.
 All grantees implemented a career pathway in nursing, with opportunities for entry-level training and employment as a certified nursing assistant and mid-to-higher-level opportunities as a licensed practical nurse (LPN) or registered nurse (RN).
 They formed partnerships with educational institutions and workforce development organizations to deliver training across their service areas.
 They provided support to meet participant needs, such as tutoring, transportation, food assistance, and job search assistance.

 Tribal HPOG 2.0 participants were typically low-income women in their 20s and 30s, many with dependent children.
 Most participants (61 percent) identified as American Indian/Alaska Native.
 Many participants (69 percent) completed at least one health care training.
-Forty-two percent of participants obtained employment after enrollment, with most working as nursing assistants, medication technician/aides, LPNs, and RNs.
+Forty-two percent of participants obtained employment after enrollment, with most working as nursing assistants, medication technicians/aides, LPNs, and RNs.
 Many participants shared that they realized their education and employment goals through HPOG 2.0.

 Project Leads